Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Evaluation

-Due to space limitations, we include additional analyses in Appendix~\ref{sec:additional_ablaction_study}, covering the effects of surrogate models, perturbation budget $\epsilon$, base ratio $r$, relevance threshold $\tau$, the number of attack steps, and computational cost.
-We further discuss potential defenses, model-ensemble settings, targeted-attack extensions, and limitations in Appendix~\ref{sec:discussion}.
+Due to space limitations, we include additional analyses in Appendix~\ref{sec:additional_ablaction_study}, covering component ablation, surrogate models, perturbation budget $\epsilon$, base ratio $r$, relevance threshold $\tau$, the number of attack steps, computational cost, adding verbs to the local grounding term, and caption quality in Step~1.
+We further discuss potential defenses and limitations in Appendix~\ref{sec:discussion}.